danielhros/lora-application-server/README.md

 ## Docker-compose explained

 We are using two docker-compose files.
-The `docker-compose.dev.yml` for develop mode and `docker-compose.yml` for production mode, both located in root directory.
-Both files are using environment variables specified in `.env` file.
+The `docker-compose.dev.yml` for develop mode and `docker-compose.yml` for production mode, both located in root directory and are using environment variables specified in `.env` file.

 ### docker-compose.yml explained